abraham-tech/addis-school/README.md

 - production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
 Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
 Make sure you name the environement variable "DB_URI".

 ## Getting Started
-This repository aims to show the skills I have on MERN stack technology with a solid file structure as a foundation.
-On top of that, I write everything in a readable way implementing the good coding practice.
+This repository aims to show how to use MERN stack technology with a descriptive file structure as a foundation.
+On top of that, I write everything in a readable way, implementing good coding practice.

 Since this project will hold both the client application and the server application there will be node modules in two different places. l all modules again.
 This is a script we have defined in package.json.
 - addis-school